 Dr Fanny Thornton leads the GeoClimRisk project at the Potsdam Institute for Climate Impact Research (PIK).
-This Project concerns the shifting geopolitics arising with climate change risks and works with partner countries India, Indonesia and Saudi Arabia.
+This Project concerns the shifting geopolitics arising with climate change risks and works with partner countries India, Indonesia, Saudi Arabia and Nigeria.
 The project is commissioned by the German Foreign Ministry (AA), funded by the International Climate Initiative (IKI) and implemented in cooperation with Germany's agency for international development, GIZ.

 Previously, Dr Thornton led the B-EPICC project at PIK.
 This inter-disciplinary project concerned the co-creation of knowledge about regional climate phenomena and hydrological and biodiversity systems, as well as their impacts upon agriculture-based livelihoods, human mobility and security.
 The project worked with partners in Brazil, Ethiopia, Tanzania, Peru and India and was also funded by IKI.